Grisha Yakubovich

-Grisha Yakubovich (גרישה יקובוביץ; born October 3, 1967) is the former Head of the Civil Department for the Coordination of Government Activities in the Territories (COGAT) that oversaw economic and infrastructural projects and the facilitation of humanitarian issues in the Palestinian territories.
-As an IDF colonel with thirty years of experience in facilitating cooperative efforts between Israelis and Palestinians, he concluded his military service in the Israeli Defense Force in 2016.
-He currently serves as a policy and strategy consultant to various international NGOs, private companies, and research institutes, and implements cooperation projects between Israelis, Palestinian, and International businesses in the public and private sectors.
+Grisha Yakubovich (גרישה יקובוביץ; born 3 October 1967) is the former head of the Civil Department for the Coordinator of Government Activities in the Territories (COGAT), a unit that oversees economic and infrastructural projects and the facilitation of humanitarian issues in the Palestinian territories.
+He concluded his military service in 2016 as an Israel Defense Forces (IDF) colonel, with thirty years of experience.
+He now works as a policy and strategy consultant to various international NGOs, private companies, and research institutes, on cooperative projects between Israelis, Palestinians, and international businesses in the public and private sectors.